MichaelKilgore/CS475FinalProject/README.md

 ## Who has done what and what they are currently working on.
 ### Michael
 FINISHED: wrote a script that creates the tables for our database.
 IN PROGRESS: working on the server and client.
+Also working on making Prepare statements.
 ### Brent
 FINISHED:
 IN PROGRESS: